-There are many ‘story places’ across the Wet Tropics World Heritage Area that hold deep significance to Rainforest Aboriginal people.
+There are many ‘story places’ across the Wet Tropics World Heritage Area that hold deep significance to Rainforest Aboriginal Peoples.
 Story places can include features such as mountains, rivers, waterfalls, swimming holes and trees.

 Some stories handed down over the generations relate to times of most recent volcanic activity, while archaeological evidence indicates occupation of the region for at least 40,000 years.
 Other stories describe a time when sea levels were much lower than today.

-In the wet season (December to April), people who lived in the northern areas of the Wet Tropics often moved up to the Tablelands into drier country.
+In the wet season (December to April), people who lived in the northern areas of the Wet Tropics often moved up to the tablelands into drier country.
 They built large waterproof huts with frames made from tree saplings or lawyer cane and thatched them with palm leaves, grasses or bark.
 Some of their mijas (shelters) could house up to 30 people.
 In the more southern areas of the region, people would remain on the coastal floodplains during the wet season, but move to higher ground until the annual floods receded.

 In the dry season (May to November), people used coastal resources and built temporary dwellings.
 Coastal groups made and used dugout canoes with a single outrigger to travel along the coast, islands and other reef areas for resources and ceremonies.